algosup/2024-2025-project-5-bubble-intermarche-team-2/Documents/Technical/technical_specifications.md

 │   ├── workflows # GitHub Actions folder -> Contain the scripts that will automatically run │   │   └── main.yml # GitHub Actions script to merge the main branch into the sub-branches │   │
+│   ├── PULL_REQUEST_TEMPLATE.md # Contains GitHub pull request template
 │   └── ISSUE_TEMPLATE # GitHub issue template folder -> Contains the templates for the issues
 │
 ├── Documents # Stores all the documents related to the project │   ├── Functional
 │   │  ├── Images
-│   │  └── functional_specification.md
+│   │  └── functional_specifications.md
 │   │
 │   ├── Technical
 │   │  ├── Images
-│   │  └── technical_specification.md
+│   │  └── technical_specifications.md
 │   │
 │   ├── Quality_Assurance
 │   │  ├── Images